-My research is mainly focused around large scale and complex systems engineering.
+My research is mainly focused around large scale, complex, cyber-physical systems engineering.
 As a member of the Glasgow Systems Section (GLASS) I am currently working on the AnyScale Applications EPSRC funded project under the supervision of Dr Jeremy Singer.

-My research interests are predominantly application driven large scale system architecture designs for the collection and processing of large amounts of data and the problems these introduce to the scalability and reliability of the system.
-Distributed computing and edge processing are able to address much of these issues and hope to see them incorporated in such applications more in the future.
+My research interests are predominantly application driven large scale cyber-physical system architecture designs for the collection and processing of large amounts of data and the problems these introduce to scalability and reliability.
+Distributed computing and edge processing are able to address much of these issues.

 - Large scale, complex, cyber-physical systems engineering